What Are The Best SEL Resources For Teachers?

 Social and emotional learning (SEL) involves creating opportunities within the school day to support students in developing positive behaviors and mindsets, such as goal-setting, showing empathy, cultivating relationships, making responsible choices, and managing their nervous systems.

 While educators typically won’t find these skills prioritized in state standards for their content areas, they are essential for success in school, work, relationships, and life.

 See also What Is Social-Emotional Learning?

-Over 25 states have developed their own SEL standards and found innovative ways to integrate SEL into the school day.
-For example, many high schools have redesigned their weekly advisory/homeroom sessions to incorporate SEL curriculum.
+Over 25 states have developed SEL standards and found innovative ways to integrate SEL into the school day.
+For example, many high schools have redesigned weekly advisory/homeroom sessions to incorporate SEL curriculum.
 When implemented systematically, SEL programs yield overwhelmingly positive benefits for students of diverse backgrounds, including:

 - Improved self-concept and perception of others